bigwiv/Biopython-cn/chr13.rst

 |image5|

-13.1.1??Coloring branches within a tree
+13.1.1  Coloring branches within a tree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The functions ``draw`` and ``draw_graphviz`` support the display of
 different colors and branch widths in a tree.
 As of Biopython 1.59, the
 ``color`` and ``width`` attributes are available on the basic Clade
-object and there°Øs nothing extra required to use them.
+object and there‚Äôs nothing extra required to use them.
 Both attributes
 refer to the branch leading the given clade, and apply recursively, so
 all descendent branches will also inherit the assigned width and color
 values during display.